 “Every summer we are called to tragic incidents where people have sadly lost their lives after entering open water and we witness the devastating impact this has on their family, friends and the local community.
 I really do hope that people take on board the message from ourselves and the families who have suffered the devastating outcome they have experienced, and recognise the importance of staying out of open water and the dangers it presents.”

 The dedicated water safety campaign will include lots of targeted social media activity, sharing the videos of family members and friends, and new banners being put up in areas where young people have drowned or tend to visit with their friends.

-Follow campaign activity from July 27 on GMFRS’ social media channels: Twitter @manchesterfire, Instagram: manchesterfire, and Facebook: GMFRS. #WaterSafety and #DrowningPrevention will be used during the campaign.
+Follow campaign activity from July 27 on GMFRS’ social media channels: Twitter: @manchesterfire (opens in new window), Instagram: @manchesterfire (opens in new window), and Facebook: Greater Manchester Fire and Rescue Service (opens in new window).
+The hashtags #WaterSafety and #DrowningPrevention will be used during the campaign.

 - Assistant Chief Fire Officer Tony Hunter (opens in new window)

 - Morgana Restall, Catchment Control, United Utilities (opens in new window)